achoo-o/cautious-fiesta/README.md

 - [ ] Refactor InterestingAnimals --> Add component ?
 - [ ] Fix error in InterestingDetails.tsx (unobstructive)
 - [ ] Add pictures of the 3 funky animals

+## Road Events
+- [ ] CSS/JS: Impact types include: Road Closed, Caution, and Delays.
+Based on type, I want to change the colour of the circle div on the event-item.
-- [ ] Add the actual list of packages listed in this README file
+  - [ ] Set up color variables in main.css
+  - [ ] Create impact-type.js
+  - [ ] Creates function which changes color dependent on content

 ## Packages Included